enzuru/.emacs.d/README.md

 ### Versions

-Probably works on any modern version of Emacs.
-Here's what I've actually tested recently:
+I basically only support one version of Emacs at a time:

-- Emacs 28
+- Emacs 29

 ## Keystrokes